feedback-house/developer-portal/docs/api-user-get.md

 #### `groups` [[GroupId]]

-Groups that this user bellongs to.
+Groups that this user belongs to.
 This field expects an array in the format `groups: ["507f1f77bcf86cd799439011","507f1f77bcf86cd799439011"]`.

 Needs to be a valid `GroupID`